← Back to home

 StripePayment processingGlobal

 Stasis is hosted primarily in Singapore, and some sub-processors operate globally, so personal data may be processed outside Malaysia.
-Where personal data is transferred abroad we rely on contractual safeguards with our sub-processors that are equivalent to recognised standards such as the EU Standard Contractual Clauses and the ASEAN Model Contractual Clauses, so that the data continues to be protected to a comparable standard.
+Where personal data is transferred abroad we rely on contractual safeguards with the providers we engage that are equivalent to recognised standards such as the EU Standard Contractual Clauses and the ASEAN Model Contractual Clauses, so that the data continues to be protected to a comparable standard.
+The two recipients named in section 7 that we do not engage are outside those safeguards, which is the reason section 7 names them: neither receives anything from us, and neither receives anything from your browser beyond the address the request itself carries.

 We apply organisational and technical measures appropriate to the risk, including encryption of data in transit, tenant isolation enforced at the database row level, access controls and least-privilege access, encrypted end-to-end push notifications, and logging of security-relevant events.
 No system is perfectly secure, but we work to reduce risk and to respond quickly to incidents.